Lee Dawkins, a solicitor specialising in disputed wills, on why press reports of a legacy litigation boom are not exaggerated

-These increased volumes of work support the statistics reported in the press.
-They can be partly explained by social and economic factors such as the diversification of family structures and the credit crunch, but our own success in this area has also played a part.
+These increased volumes of legacy litigation work support the statistics reported in the press.
+They can be partly explained by social and economic factors such as the diversification of family structures and the economy, but our own success in this area has also played a part.
 We are now one of the country’s leading contentious probate dispute firms.
-Our free helpline receives calls every day from people seeking legal advice on challenging a Will or bringing an Inheritance claim.
+Our free helpline receives multiple calls every day from people seeking legal advice on challenging a Will or bringing an Inheritance claim.

 We operate a free Legacy Litigation Helpline, offering a free initial case assessment.
 Call us on 0808 139 1606 or email Lee Dawkins direct at [email protected]